Let me start with the very good news about choosing the best projectors for watching sports: there are many awesome devices to choose from.

 The manufacturer recommends using an up to 100 inches screen.
 I would say stick to an 80 inches one for optimal sharpness.

 It also has a 1.4 throw ratio.
 It’s not a short throw.

-However, on the con side is that it only allows vertical lens shift.
-No horizontal.
+There are no lens shift, which is to be expected from these portable projectors.
 But if you’re using it with a tripod stand, it will be easy to get the right viewing angles.

 It has 600 ANSI lumens.
 That’s very good for a LED projector.
 Usually, LED models have a brightness under 2,000 lumens.
 They work differently than lamp-based models.